Infineon/mtb-example-btstack-freertos-cyw20829-keyboard/app_bt_ota/OTA_README.md

    pip install -r requirements.txt
    ```
 ### NOTE
-Check the cysecuretools vesrion it must be version 4.2.0 for the CYW20829
+Check the cysecuretools vesrion it must be version 4.2.0 or above for the CYW20829

    Command to check the cysecure tool version